 29th International Symposium on Ballistics

-We look forward to seeing you in Edinburgh, Scotland in 2016 for the 29th International Symposium on Ballistics!
-Information will be available on this website as it becomes available.
+We look forward to seeing you in Edinburgh in May 2016 for the 29th International Symposium on Ballistics!
+Visit http://www.ndia.org/meetings/6210 for additional information.

 To promote the exchange, among the Defense Department, other government agencies, national laboratories, industry, and academia, of technical information relating to the various fields of ballistics, including concepts and theories.
 Emphasis is both on research results and the application of these theories and concepts to the design, development, and evaluation of weapon systems and their performance against materiel such as armor and other potential targets.